ObieSource/obiesource.github.io/README.md

 1. Navigate to your forked repository
    - If github doesn't automatically take you there, you can click your avatar in the top right corner > Your repositories > obiesource.github.io
-2. Click Code, and copy the link
+2. Click Code.
+Click on either HTTPS or SSH, depending on which you chose in [Authenticating with GitHub from Git](https://docs.github.com/en/github-ae@latest/get-started/quickstart/set-up-git#authenticating-with-github-from-git) in step 1.
+Copy the link.
 3. Open a terminal on your computer (e.g. Terminal for Mac; PowerShell or Git Bash for Windows)
 4. Navigate to where you want to store the repository locally.